Eight Steps to a Water-Wise Garden

 2. Deliver water to the root-zone.

 Soaker hoses ensure that up to 90 percent of the water you apply to your garden is actually available to your plants.
 Sprinklers can claim only a 40 to 50 percent efficiency.
 Drip irrigation and soaker hoses minimize evaporation loss and keep the areas between plants dry, which also helps limit weed growth.
 Our Aqua Cones are an economical and effective way to get water directly to the roots of individual plants.
-The Flat Soaker Hose delivers water slowly and evenly in garden or landscape beds.

 3. Use mulch to retain water.